jamesHargreaves12/Semtex/README.md

 Remove the Git friction that is discouraging you from making improvements to your C# codebase.

 Semtex simplifies the code review process for C# projects by dividing up your changes.
-It segregates diffs that affect the runtime behaviour from those that make your codebase easier to maintain.
+It segregates diffs that affect the runtime behavior from those that make your codebase easier to maintain.
 This is accomplished by harnessing the rich semantic information available in the C# language and compiler.

 - 🏎️ <b>Accelerate Code Reviews</b>: Make the review process quicker and more focused.
 - 🛠️ <b>Enables Incremental Improvements</b>: Make continual improvements without burdening your code reviewers.
 - 📉 <b>Minimize Risk</b>: Lower the chances of introducing unexpected errors into your production systems.

+Testing on a number of open-source projects indicates that you can expect over 25% of C# file changes to contain changes that do not alter the behavior.

 ## Quick Start
 ### Make your code review's life easier